prasanthcodes/scene_maker_panda3d/README.md

 ```
 python scene_maker.py
 ```
-or you can run the program by double-clicking the file 'Run.bat' <br/>
+or you can run the program by double-clicking the file 'run.bat' <br/>

 ### For Linux OS:
 Open the terminal in project folder and run the following <br/>